 Airline and commercial pilots fly and navigate airplanes, helicopters, and other aircraft.

-Workers in railroad occupations ensure that passenger and freight trains run on time and travel safely.
+Railroad workers ensure that passenger and freight trains run on time and travel safely.
 Some workers drive trains, some coordinate the activities of the trains, and others operate signals and switches in the rail yard.

 Water transportation workers operate and maintain vessels that take cargo and people over water.
 The vessels travel to and from foreign ports across the ocean and to domestic ports along the coasts, across the Great Lakes, and along the country’s many inland waterways.